Emberlynn-Loo/tp/docs/UserGuide.md

 Format: `editAttribute /UUID /ATTRIBUTE_NAME NEW_ATTRIBUTE_VALUE [/ATTRIBUTENAME ATTRIBUTEVALUE]…​`

-* Edits the attribute with the specified `ATTRIBUTE_NAME` to have the `NEW_ATTRIBUTE_VALUE` for the person with the specified `UUID`.
+* Edits the attribute with the specified `ATTRIBUTE_NAME` to have the `NEW_ATTRIBUTE_VALUE` for the person with the specified `UUID`
-* The `UUID` refers to the unique identifier of the person shown in the displayed person list.
+* The `UUID` refers to the unique identifier of the person shown in the displayed person list
-* The `UUID` **must be a valid UUID**.
+* The `UUID` **must be a valid UUID**
-* If the person does not have the specified attribute, the command will not have any effect.
+* If the person does not have the specified attribute, the command will not have any effect
-* If the person does not exist, the command will not have any effect.
+* If the person does not exist, the command will not have any effect
 * If the attribute is of a different type, the command will fail and throw an error.
-E.g. if the attribute is of type Integer, and the new value is a String, the command will fail.
+E.g. if the attribute is of type Integer, and the new value is a String, the command will fail
-* The first space after the attribute name is marks the start of the attribute value.
+* The first space after the attribute name is marks the start of the attribute value
 * See the [Attributes](#attributes) section for more information on what are valid attribute names and values, and how they are processed

 Examples:
-* `editAttribute /12db /Pet Cat` edits the attribute Pet to have the value Cat for the person with the UUID 12db.
+* `editAttribute /12db /Pet Cat` edits the attribute Pet to have the value Cat for the person with the UUID 12db

 ### Deleting a Person : `delete` or `d`